Protozoa: Motility

 Organisms traditionally classified as protozoa are abundant in aqueous environments and soil, occupying a range of trophic levels.
 The group includes flagellates (which move with the help of undulating and beating flagella).
 Ciliates (which move by using hair-like structures called cilia) and amoebae (which move by the use of temporary extensions of cytoplasm called pseudopodia).
 Many protozoa, such as the agents of amoebic meningitis, use both pseudopodia and flagella.
-Some protozoa attach to the substrate or form cysts so they do not move around (sessile).
+Some protozoa attach to the substrate or form cysts, so they do not move around (sessile).
 Most sessile protozoa are able to move around at some stage in the life cycle, such as after cell division.
 The term 'theront' has been used for actively motile phases, as opposed to 'trophont' or 'trophozoite' that refers to feeding stages.

 Walls, pellicles, scales, and skeletons

-Unlike plants, fungi and most types of algae, most protozoa do not have a rigid external cell wall, but are usually enveloped by elastic structures of membranes that permit movement of the cell.
-In some protozoa, such as the ciliates and euglenozoans, the outer membrane of the cell is supported by a cytoskeletal infrastructure, which may be referred to as a "pellicle".
+Unlike plants, fungi and most types of algae, most protozoa do not have a rigid external cell wall but are usually enveloped by elastic structures of membranes that permit movement of the cell.
+In some protozoa, such as the ciliates and euglenozoans, the outer membrane of the cell is supported by a cytoskeletal infrastructure, known as a pellicle.
 The pellicle gives shape to the cell, especially during locomotion.
 Pellicles of protozoan organisms vary from flexible and elastic to fairly rigid.
 In ciliates and Apicomplexa, the pellicle includes a layer of closely packed vesicles called alveoli.
 In euglenids, the pellicle is formed from protein strips arranged spirally along the length of the body.
 Familiar examples of protists with a pellicle are the euglenoids and the ciliate Paramecium.
 In some protozoa, the pellicle hosts epibiotic bacteria that adhere to the surface by their fimbriae (attachment pili).

+Some protozoa live within loricas – loose fitting but not fully intact enclosures.
+For example, many collar flagellates (Choanoflagellates) have an organic lorica or a lorica made from silicous sectretions.
+Loricas are also common among some green euglenids, various ciliates (such as the folliculinids, various testate amoebae and foraminifera.
+The surfaces of a variety of protozoa are covered with a layer of scales and or spicules.
+Examples include the amoeba Cochliopodium, many centrohelid heliozoa, synurophytes.
+The layer is often assumed to have a protective role.
+In some, such as the actinophryid heliozoa, the scales only form when the organism encysts.
+The bodies of some protozoa are supported internally by rigid, often inorganic, elements (as in Acantharea, Pylocystinea, Phaeodarea – collectively the 'Radiolaria', and Ebriida).